The NBA's playoff chase enters its final days. Here's a look at what's happening

 It’s playoff-positioning time in the NBA.

-Going into Thursday, there are 89 games left in the season.
-The 10 Eastern Conference postseason teams are set; Cleveland, Boston, New York and Indiana are in the playoffs, Detroit and Milwaukee are on the brink of joining them, while Orlando, Atlanta, Miami and Chicago are in the likely play-in field.
+Going into Friday, there are 83 games left in the season.
+The 10 Eastern Conference postseason teams are set; Cleveland, Boston, New York and Indiana are in the playoffs, Detroit and Milwaukee are on the brink of joining them, while Orlando and Atlanta still have a tiny bit of hope of escaping the play-in tournament.
+Miami and Chicago have clinched play-in spots.

 In the Western Conference, Oklahoma City is the No. 1 seed and Houston is in the playoffs.
-The Los Angeles Lakers, Denver, Golden State and Minnesota enter Thursday holding playoff spots, with the Los Angeles Clippers and Memphis chasing them and trying to stay out of the play-in.
+Denver, the Los Angeles Lakers, Golden State and Memphis enter Friday holding playoff spots, with Minnesota and the Los Angeles Clippers chasing them and trying to stay out of the play-in.
 Dallas and Sacramento are fighting for play-in berths, with Phoenix, Portland and San Antonio still alive for those as well.

-Add it up, and 23 of the 30 teams are still playing for something other than lottery odds with a week-and-a-half to go in the regular season.
+Add it up, and 23 of the 30 teams are still playing for something other than lottery odds with just over a week to go in the regular season.

-Orlando at Washington — Big for the Magic in terms of East play-in seeding.
+Portland at Chicago — Almost a must-win for Blazers, big East play-in seed implications for Bulls.

+Oklahoma City at Houston — Top two teams in the West standings.

-Milwaukee at Philadelphia — The Bucks are on the brink of clinching a playoff berth.
+Cleveland at San Antonio — Cavaliers on the brink of clinching No. 1 in the East.

-Minnesota at Brooklyn — Not a must-win, but might feel like it for Wolves in their quest to avoid the play-in.

-Memphis at Miami — Grizzlies are sliding (lost four straight), Heat are sizzling (won six straight).
+Denver at Golden State — The winner takes a big step toward home-court in Round 1, and this is a possible Round 1 preview as well.

+New Orleans at L.A.
+Lakers — A win ensures the Lakers finish the night no worse than No. 4 in the West and keep home-court positioning for now.

 National TV schedule